christian-vorhemus/autcar/docs/5_Customvision.md

 ## Write a custom model preprocessor

-Before an input image can be handeled by the model, it has to be preprocessed.
+Before an input image can be handled by the model, it has to be preprocessed.
 When you use the `AutTrainer` module and the `train()` method, this preprocessing is done for you automatically.
 When you use an external model, we have to bring the image into the right format so the model can use it.

 Let's take a closer look at the `model.onnx` file we just created.
 With a tool called [Netron](https://github.com/lutzroeder/netron) we can inspect how the model looks like: